 Language Requirement, Placement Test, and Proficiency Evaluations

 An Advanced Placement Examination in Spanish (Language and/or Literature) with a score of 5 or SAT Subject Test score of at least 760 is required to satisfy the A.B. foreign language requirement at entrance, or for admission to a 200-level course.
 A score of 7 on the higher-level IB test or a grade of A on the British A-level exam also fulfills the requirement.

 Students who wish to continue a language begun in secondary school must have their proficiency measured either by a College Board score for admission or by the Department's placement test administered online during the summer before course registration.

 The normal program for beginners seeking a basic mastery of Spanish is the sequence: SPA 101, 102, 107, which satisfies the university language requirement.

-Students with advanced placement in Spanish will be placed in either SPA 103 or 105 and will proceed respectively to 107 or 108 to satisfy the university language requirement.
+Students with a satisfactory score on the Department's Spanish language placement test will be placed in either 103 or 105, and will proceed respectively to 107 or 108 to satisfy the University language requirement.
 They may also be placed directly into 108.
 Students who have successfully completed 107 may not take 108.
-Students cannot place into SPA 102 or 107 through the department's placement test.
+Students cannot place into SPA 102 or SPA 107 through the department's placement test.

 - Language assessment and proficiency evaluations (undergraduate and graduate students)

 - Pre-approval for 100- and 200-level Spanish language courses taken abroad.
 For upper-level Spanish literature and culture courses, please contact Departmental Representative, Christina Lee

 The sequence for students who have a previous knowledge of a Romance language is 106, 109, which also satisfies the University's language requirement.
 POR 106 is designed for, but not limited to, students who have already fulfilled the language requirement in Spanish, French, or Italian.
 POR 110 is an intensive one-semester course and may not be used to fulfill the language requirement.
 Placement is handled on a case by case basis.
 All questions related to 100- and 200-level Portuguese courses can be addressed to Nicola Cooney.